DV-Anh/EC-Assignments/README.md

 #### Exercise 7 - Inver-over Evolutionary Algorithm

-- Read the paper "Inver-overOperatorfortheTSP" by GuoTao, Zbigniew Michalewicz available at http://www.cs.adelaide.edu.au/~zbyszek/Papers/p44.pdf
+- Read the paper "Inver-over Operator for the TSP" by GuoTao, Zbigniew Michalewicz available at http://www.cs.adelaide.edu.au/~zbyszek/Papers/p44.pdf

 - Implement the algorithm as described in the paper.